Dantong88/arm4r/README.md

 ***
 ## License
-This project is under the Apache 2.0 license.
-See [LICENSE](LICENSE.txt) for details.
+This project is under the MIT license.
+See [LICENSE](LICENSE) for details.
 This work was supported by the BAIR Commons HIC Center.

 ## Citation
 Please give us a star 🌟 on Github to support us!